 |Yo-kai Watch: Wibble Wobble

 Also known as: Youkai Watch: PuniPuni (JP)

-Yo-kai Watch: Wibble Wobble was the franchise's first venture into microtransaction-filled mobile gaming.
+Yo-kai Watch: Wibble Wobble marks the franchise's first venture into microtransaction-filled mobile gaming.
 Though the result is rather addictive and fun, the game in its recent years became sadly plagued by high-ranked Yo-kai, paywalls to get said Yo-kai, ridiculous drop rates and balancing issues that makes this game not so beginner-friendly.

 The Korean servers were discontinued in July 2017, followed by the North American, European, and Chinese servers on May 31, 2018.

 - 1 Regional Differences

 Hailey (the girl on the far right of the screen in the Japanese version) was removed from the North American and European versions of the game, along with Usapyon (as mentioned earlier).

 The reason for this is because Hailey and Usapyon are from games in the Yo-kai Watch Series that had not been released outside of Asia at the time of release in North America.
 Wibble Wobble was released so early in the franchise's life in America, that their presence in the game had to be cut, despite Usapyon appearing in the CGI intro that plays when you start up the app, and "Pyon" appearing in the Medal Points Shop.
 Oops.